 The oil from the European and American pine varieties are used for culinary purposes while that from the Siberian and Korean pines is used for medicinal purposes as it contains a high percentage of pinolenic acid.

-The oil has soothing and anti inflammatory properties.
-It is also used as a carrier oil in aromatherapy, and in the cosmetic and pharma industries.
+The oil has soothing and anti-inflammatory properties.
+It is also used as a carrier oil in aromatherapy and in the cosmetic and pharma industries.

-Medicinally it is used as appetite suppressant to reduce weight, also reduces cholesterol, treats gastritis, peptic ulcers etc as it controls free radical damage.
+Medicinally it is used as an appetite suppressant to reduce weight, also reduces cholesterol, treats gastritis, peptic ulcers etc as it controls free radical damage.

 Some Points to Note

-- Pine nuts are expensive since a lot of labor is needed to harvest the pine nuts from the pine cones.
+- Pine nuts are expensive since a lot of labour is needed to harvest the pine nuts from the pine cones.
 Also, they are grown in large numbers in only a few countries like China, Russia etc while it is grown on a small scale in Italy, Spain and the U.S.

-- In some people pine nut consumption may cause a disturbance in taste like the mouth tasting bitter and metallic.
+- In some people, pine nut consumption may cause a disturbance in taste like the mouth tasting bitter and metallic.
 There are no side effects other than this.
 It is believed that this is caused by one particular species of pine, Pinus armandii.
 This condition resolves of its own and needs no treatment.

 - Some people may be allergic to pine nuts though such allergy is much lower as compared to peanuts or other nuts.
-There may be itching to vomiting and diarrhea to breathing difficulty or more.
+There may be itching to vomiting and diarrhoea to breathing difficulty or more.

 Pine Nut Porridge